Have you been wondering how to create your own documents with Mendix? This reference will tell you how to do it!

 3 The Business Case

 In this application, customers can purchase products.
 They will do so by creating orders and selecting the products they want to purchase.
-To be able to present the customer with an overview of their order, a PDF will be created that the customer can download from their confirmation email (where the PDF is added as an attachment).
-The order should show the information of the customer, the logo of the company, the products with their price, and the sum of the order.
+To be able to present the customer with an overview of their order, a PDF will be created and sent to the customer as an attachment to their confirmation email.
+The order should show the customer details, the logo of the company, the products with their price, and the total value of the order.

 4 Generating a Document with Out-of-the-Box Mendix Functionality